-Questionnaires and 'Tell Us' cards were provided to give residents and those who visit them the opportunity to contact us after the inspection with their views of the home.
+Questionnaires were provided to give residents and those who visit them the opportunity to contact us after the inspection with their views of the home.
 A poster was provided for staff detailing how they could complete an on-line questionnaire.